50 Best Nursing Careers Based by Salary

 13. Flight or Transport Nurse

-What to expect: Handling emergencies with the firm ground under your feet, both literally and figuratively, is part of being a professional flight nurse.
+What to expect: Handling emergencies with firm ground under your feet, both literally and figuratively, is part of being a professional flight nurse.
 Doing the same when you are thousands of feet above the ground, and possibly dealing with acutely or severely ill clients will identify your level of competence.
 Accurate and ready assessment of the unexpected as well as simply handling the crisis you faced on beginning the transport to a major medical center, will call for your best effort.
 Sometimes you will need to do much more than simply follow orders that anticipated almost every potential issue as you respond to the demand for your best effort.

 Median salary: $72,000